zmrocze/claro/DEVELOPMENT_PLAN.md

 - Rate limiting: Implement request throttling

 **Questions:**
-- **Q4:** What should be the maximum context window size from Zep?
-- **Q5:** Should agent have access to file system or other system resources?
+- **Q4:** Should agent have access to file system or other system resources?

 ## Phase 3: Frontend Development